Naimat250/aws-three-tier-web-architecture-workshop/README.md

-# AWS Three-Tier Architecture Deployment #
+# AWS Three-Tier Web Application Deployment

 This repository contains the code and configuration files to deploy a fully automated AWS three-tier architecture, including VPC setup, database deployment, application tier, and load balancing.

 ## Table of Contents